chainer/chainercv/docs/source/tutorial/detection.rst

 Detection Link
 --------------
 ChainerCV provides several implementations that can carry out object detection.
-For example, we support Single Shot MultiBox Detector (SSD) [Liu16]_ and Faster R-CNN [Ren15]_.
+For example, Single Shot MultiBox Detector (SSD) [Liu16]_ and Faster R-CNN [Ren15]_ are supported.
 Despite the difference between the models in how prediction is carried out internally, they support the common method for prediction called :meth:`predict`.
-This method takes a list of images and returns prediction results.
-The results are tuple of lists, :obj:`bboxes, labels, scores`.
+This method takes a list of images and returns prediction result, which is a tuple of lists :obj:`bboxes, labels, scores`.
 The more description can be found here (:meth:`chainercv.links.SSD.predict`).
 Inference on these models runs smoothly by downloading necessary pre-trained weights from the internet automatically.